soz-live/soz-live.github.io/about.md

 ### Present

-The project is currently closed source and in Private Beta stage, with work required to reach a mature and stable product.
+The project is currently closed source and in **Private Beta**, with work still required to reach a mature and stable product.
 The current aim is to develop a community of developers and testers to progress the project to release stage.

 ### Future (2025 - ?)